saishyam43-oss/ecommerce-checkout-ab-test/README.md

-# E-commerce Checkout Redesign — A/B Test Analysis
+<h1 align="center">CartFlow Checkout Redesign — A/B Test Analysis</h1>

-> *A statistically well-powered experiment that failed, and why that matters.*
+> *A well-powered checkout experiment that failed, and why blocking shipment was the correct decision.*

+> Product Analytics | Experimentation | Decision Ownership

 ---